salahnomad/salahnomad.github.io/content/work-productivity/bakers-code/index.md

 **We've been sold a dangerous myth: that productivity is about optimization, cramming more into less, and 'hacking' our focus—when in reality, these approaches leave us perpetually exhausted and unfulfilled.**

-Javier's bakery holds a different, more nourishing truth. **His workflow isn't a race; it's a ritual following four distinct phases that respect natural creative rhythms.** This isn't about time management—it's about **attention architecture**, a concept that aligns perfectly with the [**Rooted Nomadism philosophy**](/stories-wisdom/rooted-nomadism-philosophy/) of building sustainable practices.
+Javier's bakery holds a different, more nourishing truth. **His workflow isn't a race; it's a ritual following four distinct phases that respect natural creative rhythms.** This isn't about time management—it's about **attention architecture**, a concept that aligns perfectly with the [**{{< glossary-link "Rooted Nomadism" >}}**](/stories-wisdom/rooted-nomadism-philosophy/) of building sustainable practices.

 While most productivity systems try to fight distraction with willpower, **the Baker's Code creates environments where focus becomes natural rather than forced.** It's the practical application of Mediterranean wisdom to modern cognitive work.